briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     guilty to any violation of Ohio R.C.
 4510.12 or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the first degree.

-    2. _(2)_ If the offender’s driver’s or commercial driver’s license or permit or, in a case involving the operation of a motorcycle by the offender, the offender’s driver’s or commercial driver’s license bearing the motorcycle endorsement or the offender’s restricted license was expired at the time of the offense, except as otherwise provided in this subsection, the offense is a minor misdemeanor.
+    2. _(2)_ If the offender's driver's or commercial driver's license or permit or, in a case involving the operation of a motorcycle by the offender, the offender's driver's or commercial driver's license bearing the motorcycle endorsement or the offender's restricted license was expired at the time of the offense, except as otherwise provided in this subsection, the offense is a minor misdemeanor.
 If, within three years of the offense, the offender previously has been convicted of or pleaded guilty to two or more violations